tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 ### IMPORTANT GitHub Security
 Github no longer accepts a simple username and password for accessing accounts.
-Please see the page on [Github Security](../main/githubsecurity.md) to see how to set up certificates to access your github account from the university machines.
+Please see the page on [Github Security](../main/githubsecurity.md) to see how to set up certificates to access your github account from your PC account.

-### Forking the com619-devops1 repo
+### Forking the COM304_FOUNDATION_1 repo
-You could just clone the master com619-devops1 repo and work on the clone locally.
+You could just clone the main COM304_FOUNDATION_1 repo and work on the clone locally.
 However you do not have write permissions to this repo and so you couldn't save (or push) any changes or work you have added.
 Therefore, to be able to use the examples and save your own work, it will be better to create a copy (called a fork) of this repository in your own github account where you will be able to push and save your changes on line.